-Under pure comparative fault, a court will assign a percentage of fault to each party involved in the accident.
-The court will then deduct a percentage of damages from each at-fault party In exact proportion to their percentage of fault.
-If you were 20% at fault, for example, then you will lose 20% of your damages, and you will have to pay 20% of the other party’s damages.
+Under modified comparative fault, a court will assign a percentage of fault to each party involved in the accident.
+The court will then deduct a percentage of damages from each at-fault party in exact proportion to their percentage of fault.
+If you were 20% at fault, for example, you will lose 20% of your damages.
 Meanwhile, the other party must pay 80% of your damages.

 Although most Florida personal injury cases are based on negligence, Florida applies a different system to car accidents.
 Every Florida driver must purchase $10,000 worth of Personal Injury Protection (PIP) insurance.
 If an accident occurs, the driver must look to their own insurance to compensate them, regardless of which driver was negligent.